Skip to content

 Initial interest rate period How long any introductory mortgage rates last before the mortgage switches to a standard variable rate.

-Standard variable rate (SVR) This is the default interest rate your mortgage lender charges and what you’ll pay once any introductory rates finish.
-The SVR is not fixed and can change when the Bank of England base rate changes.
+Standard variable rate (SVR) This is the default interest rate your mortgage lender charges.
+It’s what you’ll pay once any introductory rates finish.
+The SVR is not fixed and can change at any time, not just when the Bank of England base rate changes.

 Frequently asked questions